vehicle tax disc

-If anyone wants to check whether or not a car is taxed it can be done via the following link:www.gov.uk/check-vehicle-tax
+If you want to check whether a car is taxed you can check here: www.gov.uk/check-vehicle-tax

 The abandoned vehicle section cannot deal with cars that are taxed, by law they cannot be considered abandoned unless they are for example, burnt out.

 Please use the link above to check the tax status before reporting.

 All vehicles that are considered to be abandoned are dealt with using the Refuse Disposal (Amenity) Act 1978 and the Clean Neighbourhood and Environment Act 2005 which contain relevant legislation which is used to remove abandoned vehicles from both public highway and private land.